noiseprotocol/noise_spec/noise.md

 The recommended hash function families are SHA2 and BLAKE2 because:

-  * SHA2 is widely available.
-  * SHA2 is often used alongside AES.
+  * SHA2 is widely available and is often used alongside AES.

   * BLAKE2 is fast and similar to ChaCha20.

 Hash output lengths of both 256 bits and 512 bits are supported because:

-  * 256-bit hashes provide sufficient collision-resistance at the 128-bit
+  * 256-bit hashes provide sufficient collision resistance at the 128-bit security level.

-    security level.
-  * The 256-bit hashes (SHA-256 and BLAKE2s) require less RAM, and less calculation when processing smaller inputs (due to smaller block size), than SHA-512 and BLAKE2b.
+  * The 256-bit hashes (SHA-256 and BLAKE2s) require less RAM, and less computation when processing smaller inputs (due to smaller block size), than SHA-512 and BLAKE2b.

   * SHA-256 and BLAKE2s are faster on 32-bit processors than the larger hashes, which use 64-bit operations internally.

-The `MixKey()` design uses `HKDF` because:
+The `MixKey()` design uses HKDF because:

+  * HKDF is well-known and HKDF "chains" are used in similar ways in other protocols (e.g.
+    Signal, IPsec, TLS 1.3).

+  * HKDF has a published analysis [@hkdfpaper].

   * HKDF applies multiple layers of hashing between each `MixKey()` input.
 This "extra" hashing might mitigate the impact of hash function weakness.

-  * HKDF is well-known and is used in similar ways in other protocols (e.g.
-    Signal, IPsec).
+HMAC is used with all hash functions instead of allowing hashes to use a more specialized function (e.g. keyed BLAKE2), because:

+  * Some of the analysis of HKDF in [@hkdfpaper] depends on the nested structure of HMAC.

+  * HMAC is widely used with Merkle-Damgard hashes such as SHA2, and SHA3 candidates such as Keccak and BLAKE were required to be suitable with HMAC, so HMAC should be applicable to all widely-used hash functions.

+  * HMAC applies nested hashing to process each input.
+This "extra" hashing might mitigate the impact of hash function weakness.

-  * HKDF and HMAC are widely-used constructions.
-If some weakness is found in a hash function, cryptanalysts will likely analyze that weakness in the context of HKDF and HMAC.
+  * HMAC (and HKDF) are widely-used constructions.
+If some weakness is found in a hash function, cryptanalysts will likely analyze that weakness in the context of HMAC and HKDF.

+  * Applying HMAC consistently is simple, and avoids having custom designs with different cryptanalytic properties when using different hash functions.

-`MixHash()` is used instead of sending all inputs through `MixKey()` because:
+`MixHash()` is used instead of sending all inputs directly through `MixKey()` because:

   * `MixHash()` is more efficient than `MixKey()`.

   * `MixHash()` avoids any IPR concerns regarding mixing identity data into session keys (see KEA+).

   * `MixHash()` produces a non-secret `h` value that might be useful to higher-level protocols, e.g. for channel-binding.